zackproser/RSS-Stacker/README.md

 A command line tool that creates on-topic lists of valid feeds
 --------------------------------------------------------------

-Creates text files of valid RSS feeds in the format expected by the BrightContext RSS Input file upload interface.
+Creates text files of valid RSS feeds, each on a new line.

 You can either append new feeds to a list you already have, or create new files.